 Mortar Mixing Tips and Amounts

-Mortar mix is a critical important building component that must be combined thoroughly.
+Mortar mix is a critically important building component that must be combined thoroughly.
 Mortar is the bonding material between bricks, concrete block, stone, and many other masonry materials.
 It is made from Portland cement, lime, sand, and water in varying ratios.
 Each of the standard mortar mixes—Types N, M, S, and O—has different performance characteristics for different building applications.

 Mortar Mixing Procedure